-When an active employee dies, if the surviving spouse and/or dependent children were enrolled in active coverage at the time of the employee's death, then these covered individuals will be eligible to continue health care coverage for six months.
+When an active employee dies, if the surviving spouse and/or dependent children were enrolled in active coverage at the time of the employee's death, then these covered individuals will be eligible to continue health care coverage for six months at no cost.

 If the employee was not eligible for retiree health care coverage at the time of death: Medical and dental coverage will continue for the covered individuals for six months at no cost.
-After the six-month period, they will be eligible to continue coverage through COBRA.
-The six-month period of continued coverage is considered part of the COBRA period.
+ADP, Citigroup's COBRA administrator, will send a COBRA notification package.
+To receive this six-month period of free medical and dental coverage, eligible covered survivors must elect COBRA continuation by signing and returning the election form to ADP.

-If the employee was eligible for retiree health care coverage at the time of death: Covered individuals will be eligible for retiree health care coverage - instead of receiving COBRA coverage - at the end of this six-month period.
+If the employee was eligible for retiree health care coverage at the time of death: At the end of this free six-month period, following the procedure noted above, covered individuals can either continue COBRA coverage or elect retiree health care coverage.
 The retiree health care coverage will be provided on the same terms as coverage provided to a retired employee.